jimrothstein/docs/300_tech_notes.md

 	- nmcli is main cli way. (see INDEX C)
 	- networkctl status
 	-	systemctl <command>
+	- NOT an issue with GalliumOS (based on 18.04 ubuntu - so stuck here for now)

 ```vimdoc
 This is block with 3 back ticks AND vimdoc:  boring!